odey111/alx-low_level_programming/0x00-hello_world/README.md

-this the internal readme file
+This is the readme file for 0x00.
+C - Hello, World C